Svanteberg/Label-accuracy/README.md

-# Modeling the effect of expert accuracy on prediction accuracy of neural networks
+# Modeling the effect of human accuracy on accuracy of neural networks

 ## Introduction